 - Don’t move them up and out too fast

 As parents it’s exciting to have your children move to the next milestone.
 In the world of car seats that milestone mistake is moving a baby to a forward facing car seat before they are ready.
-New regulations put into place called i-Size dictate that children should stay rear facing until they are at least 15 months old.
+Regulations called i-Size dictate that children should stay rear facing until they are at least 15 months old.

 - They need a little boost